MehmoodSheikh/REFLECTION-DUCTS/README.md

 # REFLECTION-DUCTS
-Static website using HTML &amp; CSS
+Static website using HTML & CSS.
+This is a project for low budget startup.
+Company requires to show their client their all services and details.